JJ/granada-off/text/hopscotch.md

-#Hopscotch this book
+# Hopscotch this book

-##Or, how to read it your own way.
+## Or, how to read it your own way.

-There is no particular order in this book.
-Nothing is more or less important, nothing should be done before or after everything else.
-But a book is a sequential thing, so there is no other way out that put this chapter before the following one, and that one before the next.
-But this has been done in a rather haphazard way.
+The chapters in this book do not have any particular order.
+None of them is more or less important, none should be done before or after everything else.
+But written word is a sequential thing, so there is no other way out that putting this chapter before the following one, and that one before the next.
+But this has been done by the author in a rather haphazard way.

 >Talking about hazards, and since you are asking, no, there is no reason why the first chapter is about earthquakes, as
 >in keep away from here for your safety or visit this before a huge